IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 # Replacement signals for IP addresses

-Fundamentally, the current ecosystem operates by making the paths of a connection accountable for bad traffic, rather than the sources of the traffic itself.
-This is problematic because paths are shared by multiple clients and are impermanent.
-Ideally, clients could present proof of reputation that is separate from the IP address, and uniquely bound to a given connection.
+Fundamentally, the current ecosystem operates by making the immediate peer of a connection accountable for bad traffic, rather than the source of the traffic itself.
+This is problematic because in some network architectures the peer node of the connection is simply routing traffic for other clients, and any client's use of that node may be only temporary.
+Ideally, clients could present appropriate identification end-to-end that is separate from the IP address, and uniquely bound to a given connection.

 Reputation services ({{?RFC7070}}) are critical components present at multiple layers across the Internet and they are responsible for predicting whether a client will be abusive.
 However, these services are constrainted by available identifiers when making a decision.
 As a result of this constraint, IP addresses tend to be an influential signal in the reputation assigned to an identity.
 Identifying alternatives for this dependency on IP addresses is a goal of this document.

 ## Requirements